Skip to content

 The Final Workflow

-If you are going into an interview, this is what you tell them.
-Every hiring manager looking at your work is asking one implicit question: Can this person build something I'd trust running in production?
-When you show them an incremental PySpark job wrapped in an Airflow DAG with explicit failure callbacks and retry logic, you instantly answer that question.
+Every hiring manager looking at your work is asking one implicit question: can this person build something I'd trust running in production?
+When you show them an incremental PySpark job wrapped in an Airflow DAG with explicit failure callbacks and retry logic, you answer that question instantly.

 Press Cmd+K to open